Investigation of Trump Organization now exploring possible criminal conduct, N.Y. Attorney General’s Office says

 Alan Garten, an attorney for the Trump Organization, declined to comment.
 Trump and his representatives have repeatedly denied wrongdoing, saying the investigations are baseless and politically motivated.

-Eric Trump, the president’s son and a top official at the Trump Organization, declined comment Tuesday.
+Eric Trump, the former president’s son and a top official at the Trump Organization, declined to comment Tuesday.
 Instead, he texted The Washington Post a video montage of speeches made by James, largely from her 2018 campaign, in which James criticized Trump and promised to challenge his policies and investigate his business.
 In one clip, James described Trump as an “illegitimate president.”
-In another, from James’s campaign, she said, “We’re going to definitely sue him. ...
+In another, from James’s campaign, she said, “We’re going to definitely sue him. . . .
 He’s going to know my name personally.”

 A spokesman for Vance’s office declined to comment.
 His team obtained Trump’s personal and business tax returns earlier this year and is in the process of an extensive forensic evaluation of those documents and other records obtained over the course of years.
-The known focus of both state probes applies to business transactions and conduct from the years before Trump becoming president.
+The known focus of both state probes applies to business transactions and conduct from the years before Trump became president.

 Previously, the investigative team under James was pursuing a strictly civil investigation, which remains active and could still result in a lawsuit against the company and its executives.